AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/content-fragments-configuration-browser.md

 ---
-title: Content Fragments - Configuration Manager
+title: Content Fragments - Configuration Browser
 description: Learn how to enable certain Content Fragment functionality in the Configuration Browser.
 ---

-# Content Fragments - Configuration Manager{#content-fragments-configuration-browser}
+# Content Fragments - Configuration Browser{#content-fragments-configuration-browser}

 ## Enable Content Fragment Functionality for your Instance {#enable-content-fragment-functionality-instance}

-Before using Content Fragments you need to use the Configuration Manager to:
+Before using Content Fragments you need to use the Configuration Browser to:

 * **Content Fragment Models** - mandatory
 * **GraphQL Persistent Queries** - optional